 AA&MDSIF is pleased to help researchers advance the understanding and treatment of aplastic anemia, myelodysplastic syndromes (MDS) and paroxysmal nocturnal hemoglobinuria (PNH).
 For more than twenty years, the AA&MDSIF has provided financial support to research that leads to new insights into the causes of bone marrow failure and the development of new therapeutic approaches.

-Over the past 25 years, AA&MDSIF has provided over $3.5 million in research grants to 61 researchers to advance the study of bone marrow failure.
+Over the past 25 years, AA&MDSIF has provided nearly $4 million in research grants to 60 researchers to advance the study of bone marrow failure.
 A list of recent grant recipients shows the range of research areas being addressed by these international investigators.

 2014 Bone Marrow Failure Disease International Scientific Symposium was held on March 27 & 28, 2014 in Rockville, Maryland.
 This symposium brought together physicians and labratory researchers to discuss current areas of controversy, share recent research results, and purpose recommendations to advance the field.